cyberegoorg/cetech/docs/playground/overview.md

 !!! note

-    When you start to pop up a dialog displays where you can add a project which is located in the `data` dir.
+    When you start to pop up a dialog displays where you can add a project which is located in the `examples/develop` dir.
 After enough to create a project just double-click.